rae004/nextjs-serverless-aws-deploy/README.md

    * You will need to manually confirm to continue the deployment.
    * This will deploy the app to AWS via cloudformation.
 ---
-5. Once the CLI is complete you will see the Pipeline running and be able to track progress by searching for the `appName` set in the [CDK App Context](#setting-cdk-app-context) from the [AWS Code Pipeline Console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines)
+5. Once the CLI is complete you will see the Pipeline running and be able to track progress from the [AWS Code Pipeline Console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines), you can find your pipeline by searching for the `appName` set in the [CDK App Context](#setting-cdk-app-context).